 - Access the rich variety of academic, cultural, research, and leadership opportunities at the UO

-- Mentorship opportunities from faculty members, staff, and students at the UO
+- Benefit from mentorship opportunities from faculty members, staff, and students at the UO

 What classes will we take?

 ES 101 (Introduction to Ethnic Studies).
 You will take this course fall term and be in a discussion group with others from the ARC to facilitate shared understanding.

 UGST 111 (Latinx ARC Seminar) fall, winter, and spring terms (total of 4 credits).
 These courses combined count toward a core education requirement.
 The Latinx ARC Seminar course is taught in English.

 Students are also encouraged to take one additional course from a curated list each term.
 The additional course counts toward the Latinx studies minor.

 Residence Hall: Justice Bean Hall.
 Students living in this community will select roommates who are also in the community.

 Please note that communities can be moved to different residence hall buildings if the size or need of the community changes.

 Who is eligible and how do I apply?